Ravens look to sustain, build on formula that has gotten them into playoff contention

-Ravens quarterback Joe Flacco seemed genuinely conflicted, both as he spoke to reporters after the victory over the Houston Texans on Monday night and again as he sat quietly in a mostly empty M&T Bank Stadium locker room early Tuesday morning and flipped through messages on his cellphone.
+Ravens quarterback Joe Flacco seemed genuinely conflicted, both as he spoke to reporters after the victory over the Houston Texans on Monday night and again shortly after as he sat quietly in a mostly empty M&T Bank Stadium locker room early Tuesday morning and flipped through messages on his cellphone.

 The Ravens had just beaten the Texans, 23-16, leapfrogging the Buffalo Bills into the AFC’s second wild-card spot.
 For a quarterback who has always believed he should be defined by wins and losses, the team’s third victory in the past four games was reason enough to celebrate.